 The Kalahari Desert covers an area of almost 360,000 square miles, stretching across Namibia, Botswana, and South Africa.
 It is a vast and sandy place that is characterized by its sparse vegetation and red sand dunes.

 However, unlike other deserts, the sand dunes of the Kalahari Desert are not wandering dunes.
-The dunes here do not move but remain static, and hence the shape and look of the desert are permanent.
+They do not move but remain static, and hence, the desert’s shape and look are permanent.

 This is a striking contrast to the neighboring Namib Desert because, in the Namib Desert, the contour of the sand dunes shifts with the wind.